chaseruskin/orbit/docs/src/glossary.md

 Broadly speaking, a package manager is a program (or collection of related programs) in a software ecosystem that automates the process of obtaining, installing, and upgrading artifacts.
 Within a programming language ecosystem, a package manager is a developer-focused tool whose primary functionality is to download library artifacts and their dependencies from some central repository; this capability is often combined with the ability to perform software builds (by invoking the language-specific compiler).

 Orbit is a package manager within the HDL ecosystem.
 Orbit downloads your HDL [package](#package)'s dependencies, resolves the order of source files required for a backend build process, and makes distributable packages.

+### Primary Design Unit
+A primary design unit, or design unit, is the highest layer of abstraction to describe hardware constructs in VHDL.
+These include VHDL entities, packages, configurations, and contexts.
+An [IP core](#ip-core) is named by its root primary design unit, or [design element](#design-element) if it is described in Verilog or SystemVerilog.

 ### Project
 Another (more common) name for a [package](#package).